GarenKreiz/Geocaching-Journal/README.md

 * Save locally the content of the web page https://www.geocaching.com/my/logs.aspx?s=1 , for example in file **geocaching_logs.html**.
 Save it as a plain HTML file.
 * Run the [processLogs.py](processLogs.py) script to generate an XML file for example **logbook.xml**.
 * It create a directory Logs to save the logs' HTML page before parsing them.
-* Warning: the script may generate lots of access to www.geocaching.com without timeout.
+* Warning: the script may generate lots of accesses to www.geocaching.com without timeout.
 Check the License Agreement of this web site.
+It may be safe to run the program to get the log for small periods of time ("-s" and "-e" option)

 ```
 $ python processLogs.py geocaching_logs.html logbook.xml